 And what can we expect for the Mildreds of the future?
 It is now most unlikely that, say, in ten years' time a GP, or any healthcarer, would imagine or understand the encoded context or subtext as Dr R was able to do with Mildred.
 Without such personal continuity of care how could they link her polysymptoms to the unspeakable deaths of Ralph, Stephen and her incarcerated mother?
 How could the GP then offer that tacitly understood ritualistic healing contact that delicately offered Mildred 'far more good than you can imagine'?

 So what will Mildred get instead?
 A psychotropic drug?
 More investigations?
 Referral elsewhere (unattended)?
 These standardised and managed regimes will be more procedural and more expensive.
 How will they satisfy either patient or doctor?

-10. What about Gigantism?
+6. What about Gigantism?

-This is an important part of our problems; yet receives little attention in Reforming the NHS from within.
+Gigantism is an important part of our problems; yet receives little attention in Reforming the NHS from Within.

 Gigantism, the expedient scaling-up or merging of organisations - in the interests of economy-savings, logistical and management simplification, and pooling of expertise - is often vital to successful manufacturing and retail businesses.
-In healthcare the benefits of Gigantism are very uneven: although curative treatments are frequently helped by devices of Gigantism, pastoral healthcare rarely is.
-Indeed, in almost all PHC activities Gigantism is likely to be inimical.
+Although the limitations of this approach are also now becoming more widely appreciated.